laterpay/supertab-docs/SDKdocs.md

 const authentication = await supertab.auth(options);
 ```

 Authenticates the user with Supertab.
+Returns an Authentication object if successful, or undefined if silent auth fails.

 #### options